Scitry28/coursera_getting_and_cleaning_data_project/README.md

 The same holds for the training set.

-This data was downloaded and placed in the folowing directory: ~classfiles/coursera_getting_and_cleaning_data_project
+This data was downloaded and placed in the following directory: ~classfiles/coursera_getting_and_cleaning_data_project This script requires library(plyr)

 A script called run_analysis.R was created which will do the following as required by the prroject: